activate/ActivateHub/README.md

 Releases
 --------

 The stable releases this software are tagged with version numbers, such as `v0.20090416-ac`, that represent the date they were made.
 There is also a `stable` branch that points to the current stable release.
-We're not currently updating [[CHANGES.md]], so look at the commit log to find out what has changed.
+We're not currently updating [CHANGES.md](https://github.com/activate/activation_calendar/blob/master/CHANGES.md), so look at the commit log to find out what has changed.

 Installing
 ----------

-Read the [INSTALL.md] file for details on installing the software.
+Read [INSTALL.md](https://github.com/activate/activation_calendar/blob/master/INSTALL.md) for details on installing the software.

 Contributing